Christian martyr: Degrees of martyrdom

 Some Roman Catholic writers (such as Thomas Cahill) continue to use a system of degrees of martyrdom that was developed in early Christianity.
 Some of these degrees bestow the title of martyr on those who sacrifice large elements of their lives alongside those who sacrifice life itself.
 These degrees were mentioned by Pope Gregory I in Homilia in Evangelia; in it he wrote of "three modes of martyrdom, designated by the colors, red, blue (or green), and white".
 A believer was bestowed the title of red martyr due to either torture or violent death by religious persecution.
 The term "white martyrdom" was used by the Church Father Jerome, "for those such as desert hermits who aspired to the condition of martyrdom through strict asceticism".
 Blue (or green) martyrdom "involves the denial of desires, as through fasting and penitent labors without necessarily implying a journey or complete withdrawal from life".

 Also along these lines are the terms "wet martyr" (a person who has shed blood or been executed for the faith) and "dry martyr" (a person who "had suffered every indignity and cruelty" but not shed blood, nor suffered execution).

+The term Confessor of the Faith is used for those who for example die in custody, but are not executed.

 Christian martyrs today

 The Center for the Study of Global Christianity of Gordon–Conwell Theological Seminary, an evangelical seminary based in Hamilton, Massachusetts, previously estimated that 100,000 Christians die annually for their faith, although the CSGC has now disavowed this estimate.
 Archbishop Silvano Maria Tomasi, permanent observer of the Holy See to the United Nations, later referred to this number in a radio address to the 23rd session of the Human Rights Council.

 The methodology used in arriving at the estimate of 100,000 has been widely criticized.
 The majority of the one million people the Center counted as Christians who died as martyrs between 2000 and 2010 died during the Civil War in the Democratic Republic of Congo, and the report did not take into consideration the political or ethnic differences which are accepted as the primary motive behind these killings.
 Todd Johnson, director of the CSGC, says his centre has abandoned this statistic.
 The Vatican reporter and author of The Global War on Christians John L. Allen Jr. said: "I think it would be good to have reliable figures on this issue, but I don't think it ultimately matters in terms of the point of my book, which is to break through the narrative that tends to dominate discussion in the West – that Christians can't be persecuted because they belong to the world's most powerful church.
-The truth is two-thirds of the 2.3 billion Christians in the world today live… in dangerous neighbourhoods.
+The truth is two-thirds of the 2.3 billion Christians in the world today live... in dangerous neighbourhoods.
 They are often poor.
-They often belong to ethnic, linguistic and cultural minorities.
+They often belong to ethnic, linguistic, and cultural minorities.
 And they are often at risk."